margotwagner/my-website-academic/content/event/sfn_23/index.md

   postcode: '20001'
   country: United States

-summary: This is where the summary goes.
-abstract: "ABSTRACT: The COVID-19 pandemic exacerbated the rising rate of depression among teenagers.
+summary: The COVID-19 pandemic exacerbated the rising rate of depression among teenagers.
 Neuroscientists will discuss the latest research into structural abnormalities and neural wiring of the depressed adolescent brain.
-Experts will also explain how the COVID-19 pandemic transformed the brains of millions of teenagers and which factors exacerbated or mitigated this transformation."
+Experts will also explain how the COVID-19 pandemic transformed the brains of millions of teenagers and which factors exacerbated or mitigated this transformation.
+abstract: "Increased connectivity in adolescent depression: using deep learning for neuroimaging insights"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.